Associate Dean for Academic Affairs, Professor

 B.S., Elementary Education, Bradley University 1989

-Dr. Jana Hunzicker holds the rank of professor in Bradley’s Department of Education, Counseling, and Leadership and serves as the associate dean for Bradley’s College of Education and Health Sciences.
-She holds a master’s degree in educational administration, a doctorate in curriculum and instruction, Illinois Type 75 administrative certification, and the Illinois superintendent endorsement.
+Dr. Jana Hunzicker holds the rank of professor in Bradley’s Department of Education, Counseling, and Leadership and serves as the Associate Dean for Academic Affairs for Bradley’s College of Education and Health Sciences.
 In addition to seven years of teaching experience at the middle school level, Dr. Hunzicker served for nine years as an elementary/middle school administrator before coming to Bradley in 2007.

-In addition to department, college, and university-level service for Bradley University, Dr. Hunzicker chairs the National Association for Professional Development Schools (NAPDS) Communications Committee and serves on the Washington Township United Fund board of directors.
-She also reviews scholarly manuscripts for six refereed journals, including International Journal of Teacher Leadership, School-University Partnerships, Journal of Teacher Development, and International Journal for the Scholarship of Teaching and Learning.
-Dr. Hunzicker is the recipient of the Joan L. Sattler Endowed Faculty Award for Excellence in Teaching (2013), the College of Education and Health Sciences Faculty Research Award (2012), and the College of Education and Health Sciences Faculty Service Award (2011).
+In addition to department, college, and university-level service for Bradley University, Dr. Hunzicker serves on the Washington Township United Fund board of directors in Washington, IL.
+She also reviews scholarly manuscripts for several refereed journals, including International Journal of Teacher Leadership, Journal of Teacher Development, and International Journal for the Scholarship of Teaching and Learning.
+Dr. Hunzicker is a past recipient of the Joan L. Sattler Endowed Faculty Award for Excellence in Teaching, the College of Education and Health Sciences Faculty Research Award, and the College of Education and Health Sciences Faculty Service Award.